operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

  1. what validations do we have today?
  1. do these validations run against a cluster?
  1. can we use scorecard to replace all of these validations?
+ 1. what would it take to convert an existing validator to an executable format?

 ## Summary